Amutheezan/amutheezan.github.io/wso2.md

 Thus when we are doing a search based on activity id we will get lots of data, but that should be in the order of they received not in improper order, then only it will be easy to understand by the user.

 2. Make alert by checking the count in the grid, instead of distance calculating with the window.
-3. Change the execution plan of wait time alerts to remove the matched entries, thus using "every".
+3. Change the execution plan of wait time alerts to remove the matched entries, thus using ```every```.
 4. Move the search messages button to the bottom of the page, also the add attribute, clear all buttons.

 This is because to give a clear picture, else whenever the user adds a new attribute he should scroll back to the top to click the search.